Posted: Mon 2nd Jan 2023

 Using the SMART methodology for goal setting

-The SMART criteria is an effective way of making sure you've covered all bases in your target-setting process.
-You should be able to understand what needs to be achieved, by when and how you know it's been successful.
+The SMART method is an effective way of making sure you've covered all bases in your target-setting process.
+You should be able to understand what you need to achieve, by when and how you know it's been successful.

 To make sure your targets are clear, they should be:

-Time-based: Set a deadline that you hope to have achieved your aim by
+Time-based: Set a deadline by which you hope to have achieved your aim.

 Don't be afraid to consider revenue

 "I'm sitting down with my finances from the previous year to see where there is opportunity for improvement.
 My business has only been going for just over a year, so I'll be going into my second year looking for a 25% increase in revenue.
-This should allow me to recruit new team members," she said.
+This should allow me to recruit new team members."